-Change History for the IPP Model and Semantics document
+118 Change History for the IPP Model and Semantics document

-- The following substantive changes and major clarifications have been made to this - document from the June 30, 1998 version based on the interoperability testing that took - place September 23-25 1998.
-These changes are the ones that might affect - implementations.
-Clarifications that are unlikely to affect implementations are not listed. - 136 The issue numbers refer to the IPP Issues List.
+119 The following substantive changes and major clarifications have been made to this

+120 document from the June 30, 1998 version based on the interoperability testing that took

+- 121 place September 23-25 1998.
+These changes are the ones that might affect - 122 implementations.
+Clarifications that are unlikely to affect implementations are not listed. - 123 The issue numbers refer to the IPP Issues List. - 124

 Section Description 3.1.2 16.3.3 Clarify that the IPP object SHOULD NOT validate the range of the request-id being 1 to 231-1, but accepts and returns any value.
 Clients MUST still keep in the range though.
-(Issue 1.36) 3.3.3 Clarified that Cancel-Job MUST be rejected if the job is in 'completed', 'canceled', or 'aborted' job states.
-(Issue 1.12) 4.1.1.3 4.1.2.3 Added sections about comparing textWithLanguage and textWithoutLanguage indicating that the explicit language MUST match the implicit language.
+(Issue 1.36) 3.2.4 Clarified that an IPP Printer that supports the Create-Job operation MUST handle the situation when a client does not supply Send-Document or Send-URI operations within a one- to four-minute time period.
+Also clarified that a client MUST send documents in a multi-document job without undue or unbounded delay.
+(Issue 1.28) 3.3.3 Clarified that Cancel-Job MUST be rejected if the job is in 'completed', 'canceled', or 'aborted' job states.
+(Issue 1.12) $\frac{4.1.1.3}{4.1.2.3}$ Added sections about comparing textWithLanguage and textWithoutLanguage indicating that the explicit language MUST match the implicit language.
 Same for comparing nameWithLanguage and nameWithoutLanguage.
 A keyword value never matches either type of value, even if the language is 'en-us'.
-(Issue 1.33 and 1.34) 4.1.5 Clarified regarding the case-insensitivity of URLs to refer only to the RFCs that define them.
-(Issue 1.10) 4.4.18 and 4.4.19 Clarified that the "document-format-default" and "document-format-supported" Printer Description attributes are REQUIRED.
+(Issue 1.33 and 1.34) 4.1.5 Clarified regarding the case-insensitivity of URLs.
+(Issue 1.10) 4.4.18 and 4.4.19 Clarified that the "document-format-default" and "document-format- supported" Printer Description attributes are REQUIRED.
 (Issue 1.4) 4.4.21 Changed "queued-job-count" from OPTIONAL to RECOMMENDED.
-(Issue 1.14) 8.5 Added a new section RECOMMENDING listing non-IPP jobs using Get-Jobs whether or not assigning them a job-id and job-uri.
-Leave assigning Also RECOMMENDED generating, if possible, job-id and job-uri and supporting other IPP operations on foreign jobs as an implementer option.
-(Issue 1.32) 14.1.2.2 and Get-xxx Clarified that an IPP object MUST return 'successful-ok-ignored-or-substituted-attributes' (0x1), rather than 'successful-ok' (0x0), when a client supplied unsupported attributes as values of the 'requested-attributes'
+(Issue 1.14) 8.5 Added a new section RECOMMENDING listing non-IPP jobs using Get- Jobs whether or not assigning them a job-id and job-uri.
+Leave assigning job-id and job-uri and supporting other IPP operations on foreign jobs as an implementer option.
+(Issue 1.32)

-operations operation attribute.
+14.1.2.2 Clarified that an IPP object MUST return 'successful-ok-ignored-orand substituted-attributes' (0x1), rather than 'successful-ok' (0x0), when a client Get-xxx supplied unsupported attributes as values of the 'requested-attributes' operations operation attribute.
 (Issue 1.24) 14.1.5.9 Added a new error code 'server-error-job-canceled' (0x0508) to be returned if a job is canceled by another client or aborted by the IPP object while the first client is still sending the document data.
 (Issue 1.29)

-2 Model & Semantics
+126 2 Model & Semantics